LisbonLisboaPortugal.com

 Tourism level in the peak season: Incredibly crowded

-Sintra is a picturesque town nestled within the cooling hills of the Serra de Sintra.
-This region was a favourite with the Portuguese nobility, and within the town you’ll find grand palaces, ruinous castles and opulent 19th-century mansions.
+Sintra is a picturesque town set within the cooling hills of the Serra de Sintra.
+This region was long favoured by Portuguese nobility, and as you wander through the town you will discover grand palaces, ruined castles and lavish 19th-century mansions.

-The standout attraction is the beautiful Palácio Nacional da Pena, with its vivid yellow and red towers rising up from the lush greens of the surrounding forests.
-Other popular sights include the gothic Palácio Nacional de Sintra, and the Quinta da Regaleira, with its hidden pathways below the gardens.
+The standout attraction is the beautiful Palácio Nacional da Pena, with its vivid yellow and red towers rising from the lush green forests that surround it.
+Other popular sights include the gothic Palácio Nacional de Sintra in the town centre, and the Quinta da Regaleira, where hidden pathways wind beneath the ornate gardens.

-There are so many sights in Sintra that a second day is needed to visit the ruins of the Moors castle, Monserrate Palace, the Palácio de Seteais and the hill trails around the Vila Sassetti.
+There is so much to see in Sintra that a second day is well worth considering if you have the time.
+This would allow you to explore the ruins of the Moorish castle, the romantic Monserrate Palace, the elegant Palácio de Seteais, and the scenic hill trails around the Vila Sassetti.

 Related articles: Introduction to Sintra - A day trip to Sintra - Lisbon to Sintra – The Pena Palace